felixs8696/blog/_posts/2018-12-25-policy-gradients.md

 * TOC
 {:toc}

+### Prerequisite Knowledge

+**Policy**
+: The thing our RL agent uses to choose what actions to take **Q-Learning**
+: A method that approximates the value of each action.
+The policy for this would just be to move according to which of these values is better once the algorithm converges.
+Unfortunately, this often means the action and observations have to be discrete (finite) otherwise you have to estimate the values for an infinite amount of action, which is infeasible.

 ### Motivation for Policy Gradients

-Policy gradients perform direct gradient updates on the policy which allows for continuous or high dimensional state and action spaces.
+Policy gradient methods perform direct gradient updates on the policy which allows for continuous or high dimensional state and action spaces.
 Other methods such as Q-learning methods like DQN attempt to find an approximation of the optimal policy using Q-values to represent how good each state action pair is.
 This means they can only handle discrete and low-dimensional action spaces.
-Thus policy gradient have value in end to end control tasks such as robotics.
+Thus policy gradients have value in end to end control tasks such as robotics.

 ### Outlining the Policy Gradient Exploration Environment